1951 Australian Communist Party ban referendum: Referendum

-Constitution Alteration (Power to deal with Communists and Communism) 1951
+The referendum was not carried.
+Reflecting on the outcome, Menzies remarked "to get an affirmative vote from the Australian people on a referendum proposal is one of the labours of Hercules".

+Proposed Changes to the Constitution

 The 'Constitutional Alteration (Power to deal with Communists and Communism) 1951' proposed to insert into the constitution after section 51 the following text.51A.--(1.)
 The Parliament shall have power to make such laws for the peace, order and good government of the Commonwealth with respect to communists or communism as the Parliament considers to be necessary or expedient for the defence or security of the Commonwealth or for the execution or maintenance of this Constitution or of the laws of the Commonwealth.